Have you been diagnosed with an Astrocytoma?

-Astrocytomas are the most common type of brain tumour within the group of brain tumours called gliomas.
-About one third of all brain tumours and brain cancers diagnosed in the UK are astrocytomas.
+Astrocytomas are the most common type of primary brain tumour within the group of brain tumours called gliomas.
+Primary means they have originated from the brain instead of spreading from elsewhere.
+About one third of all brain tumours diagnosed in the UK are astrocytomas.

 Brain tumours (or tumors as they are known internationally) are graded from 1 - 4, according to what they look like under the microscope and how they are likely to behave.
 This means how fast they grow and how likely they are to spread.

 Grade 1 astrocytomas are called 'pilocytic astrocytomas'.
 Pilocytic means the cells are elongated and hair like.

 They are slow growing, relatively contained and unlikely to spread to other parts of the brain.
 They are also unlikely to return after being surgically removed.

 The are most often found in children and young adults under the age of 20 and are equally common in males and females.
 They are very rare in adults over 50 years.

 They tend to grow in the cerebellum, which controls balance.
 They can also occur in the optic pathways, which are involved in sight.

 Pilocytic astrocytomas occur in around 10% of people who have 'neurofibromatosis type 1' (NF1).
 This is a genetic condition you are born with that causes tumours to grow along your nerves.